 On Mother’s day Herman took me to an antique show to look for jars, vintage linens, and depression glass (my fav).
 I struck out on the depression glass and the vintage linens, but I did find some aqua blue canning jars for $7.00 each.
 I got some plain clear glass ones for $1.00 each.

-I collect depression glass, not mason jars, I just wanted a couple pretty blue ones to replace the clear apothecary jars I have in our master bathroom.
+My passion is pink depression glass, not mason jars, I just wanted a couple pretty blue mason to replace the clear apothecary jars I have in our master bathroom.
 I wasn’t willing to spend lots as these jars are going to be used regularly, and I don’t know anything about their real value.

 This blew me away.

 In 1795 Napoleon offered 12000 francs to anyone who could preserve food for the military.
 Nicolas Francois Appert claimed the prize in 1810, by proving the first canning process to preserve food.
 The first jars were sealed with wax which was messy and hard to do.
 It was however the first process available.

 Since that time the actual jars haven’t changed significantly, the new developments were made in the lids.

 Canning jar manufacturing in Canada was dominated by Dominion Glass.
 The original Dominion Glass opened in Montreal in 1886, it went through several different amalgamations and was reorganized as Dominion Glass Co. in 1913.
 Dominion Glass made all kinds of glass objects, electrical insulators, beer bottles, milk bottles etc. They made canning jars as early as 1886-1889.
 The last jar was produced in approximately 1995.